Soccer-World-Netherlands face early reminder of bitter disappointment

 The last time the World Cup was held in South America, in Argentina in 1978, the Dutch reached the final only to lose 3-1 to the hosts, a fate they also suffered in West Germany in 1974.

 Victory in Brazil this time would not only give Van Gaal his greatest prize, but also expunge their unwanted tag of the best country never to be world champions.
-(Editing by Robert Woodward and Toby Davis)
+(Writing by Mark Gleeson; Editing by Robert Woodward)